On Memorial Day, We Honor Them

 I will have a quiet moment as the weekend draws to a close.
 Tears will flow as I am reminded it will be another year, before so many will be remembering my hero again.
 Until then, I remember every day, I remember the sacrifice Rob made, and so many others that came before him, and the many that will go after him.

-Coleen Bowman is Senior Advisor, TAPS Caregiver to Survivor Program and the Surviving Spouse of Sgt.
+Coleen Bowman is the Surviving Spouse of Sgt.
 Maj.
 Robert Bowman, U.S. Army

 Photo courtesy of Coleen Bowman.